Testa Family History

 John’s mother, Clara Suessebach, grew up in the Town of Cortlandt as the oldest of 5 children.
 Clara’s father was of German decent and her mother was from Irish (Murphy) and Scottish (McElroy) stock.
 They were originally from Williamsport, Pennsylvania and moved to Corlandt in the 1920’s.
 Her three brothers, William (Bud), James and Richard all served in the US Armed Forces and became well known contributors to the Cortlandt area.
 Bud and James were active members of the Montrose Fire Department and Richard became the Superintendent of the Buchanan Sewage Treatment Facility.
 Clara’s sister Evelyn (Sissy) worked for the US Government and traveled throughout the world, eventually retiring to California.

 Together Joe and Clara raised five children in Peekskill - Joseph W., Nina, Louis, John G. and William.
 Joseph died in 1988 and Clara in 1998.
 John G., former Mayor of Peekskill, along with his wife Nancy and children John Jr. and Katy, proudly continues his family’s tradition of service and commitment to the Peekskill community and surrounding area.
-In 2009 John was elected Westchester County Legislator District #1 (serving Peekskill, Cortlandt Manor and Yorktown) and was re-elected to that position in 2011 and again in 2013.
-John was elected as Minority Leader to the Westchester Board of Legislators in 2014.
+In 2009 John was elected Westchester County Legislator District #1 (serving Peekskill, Cortlandt Manor and Yorktown) and was re-elected to that position in 2011, 2013 and 2015.
+John was elected as Minority Leader to the Westchester Board of Legislators for the 2014-15 term and to continue in that leadership position for the 2016-17 term.